NeuroTechX/ntx_slack_archive/eegdata.md

 >
 On the other hand, I have found EGI example files used in mne-python (see issue <https://github.com/mne-tools/mne-python/issues/1687> ) have that have the same value_range (zero)... perhaps this is normal.

+7/26/2017 3:57 PM

+ **mhough** :

+ >If it's a recording session file then it should have gains and zeros with it and those could be separate files with a raw export.
+If it's an ERP written out then it should be microvolts and you don't need any cal values.